-Barbara mastered her story-telling approach through multiple assignments over two decades and across 52 countries covering war, humanitarian crises and the human condition for the Los Angeles Times, the Dallas Morning News and the Washington Times.
+Barbara mastered her story-telling approach through multiple assignments across 52 countries covering war, humanitarian crises, and the human condition for the Los Angeles Times, the Dallas Morning News, and the Washington Times.

-She has covered both breaking world events and underreported stories, turning a compassionate eye towards individuals striving for dignity and normalcy.
+She has covered both breaking world events and underreported stories, turning a compassionate eye toward individuals striving for dignity and normalcy.

 She is sought after for public speaking engagements and is an inspiring workshop leader.

 Barbara graduated from Concordia University in her hometown of Montreal, Canada, with a BFA in Photography and Film Studies.

 All images © 2023 Barbara Davidson, The Los Angeles Times, and The Dallas Morning News

 You can stay up-to-date with her work via social media: